California legal help guide

 • What records should I gather first?

-• How do you investigate where asbestos exposure may have happened?
+• How do you investigate exposure when someone does not remember exact products?

 • Who at the firm will actually work on my case?